livelybug/anda-db/rs/anda_db_tfs/README.md

 The library uses a custom error type `BM25Error` for various error conditions:

-- `BM25Error::Db`: Database-related errors.
+- `BM25Error::Generic`: Index-related errors.
-- `BM25Error::Cbor`: Serialization/deserialization errors.
+- `BM25Error::Serialization`: CBOR serialization/deserialization errors.
+- `BM25Error::NotFound`: Error when a token is not found.
 - `BM25Error::AlreadyExists`: When trying to add a segment with an ID that already exists.
 - `BM25Error::TokenizeFailed`: When tokenization produces no tokens for a segment.